 We expect and encourage decent and appropriate behavior at all times while students are on school property and during all school-sponsored activities.
-Our campus-level discipline management plan is in accordance with the HISD Board Policy provides procedures for consequences should violations occur.">HISD Board Policy provides procedures for consequences should violations occur.
+Our campus-level discipline management plan is in accordance with the HISD Code of Student Conduct.
+HISD Board Policy provides procedures for consequences should violations occur.